 - What kind of event are you planning?

 - What is the goal of the event?

 - How many guests are expected?

 Focus on the atmosphere you want to evoke during the event.
-If the event is personal, like a wedding, work closely with the couple to determine what they want, but be careful in saying yes to all their requests.
+If the event is personal, like a wedding, work closely with the couple to determine what they want, and read more to know what is exactly needed and be careful in saying yes to all their requests.
 Tone down the details, and keep the best ideas to incorporate in your final vision.